Salesforce Integration FAQs

 Is RocketVisor an APEX application?

-No. RocketVisor does not install any code on your Salesforce instance.
+The main RocketVisor connection does not install any code on your Salesforce instance.
 RocketVisor is a fully cloud-hosted service that interacts with Salesforce data only via the REST API.
+If you choose to enable Push Notifications, we provide an APEX class (as a managed package) so that you can trigger Push Notifications using Salesforce’s Process Builder.

 Will RocketVisor change my Salesforce instance?